centau/vide/docs/api/strict-mode.md

 6. Checks for duplicate nested properties at same depth.
 7. Better error reporting and stack traces + creation traces of property bindings.

-By rerunning derived sources and effects twice each time they update,it helps ensure that derived source computations are pure, and that any cleanups made in derived sources or effects are done correctly.
+By rerunning derived sources and effects twice each time they update, it helps ensure that derived source computations are pure, and that any cleanups made in derived sources or effects are done correctly.

-Accidental yielding within reactive scopes can break Vide's reactive graph, which strict mode can catch.
+Accidental yielding within reactive scopes can break Vide's reactive graph, which strict mode will catch.

 As well as additional safety checks, Vide will dedicate extra resources to recording and better emitting stack traces where errors occur, particularly